Deya-B/Linux_Python_DB/Linux/Linux_AdvancedCommands.md

 $ ls
 one.h two.h The Geek Stuff.c

-# To delete files including those that have spaces in the filenames: use the -print0 option with find command and -0 option with xargs command:
+# To delete files including those that have spaces in the filenames
+use the -print0 option with find command and -0 option with xargs command:
 $ find . -name "*.txt" -print0 | xargs -0 rm -i
 ```
-> The option `print0` indicates `find` > print all results to the standard output (separated with the ASCII NUL character ‘\000’)
+> The option `print0` indicates `find` to print all results to the standard output (separated with the ASCII NUL character ‘\000’)
+>
 > The option `-0` tells `xargs` that the input will be separated with the ASCII NUL character ‘\000’

 * We can force the output of the xargs into multiple lines using `-n`.
 In the following examples, we used -n option to adjust the items per line displayed in the xargs output: